rmorabia/rmorabia.github.io/content/hire/index.md

 **Open to remote?:** You can probably find someone who's way more invested in that kind of set-up.
 Let's be honest, you're only looking at me because I'm based in SF.

-**Actively interviewing?** No, I'm only open to the right opportunity.
+**Actively interviewing?:** No, I'm only open to the right opportunity.

 **Visa Status:** I'm a U.S. citizen.
 I don't have security clearance, though.